Jun 27, 2019 · 7 min read

 When you’re dealing with breakouts, choosing moisturizer can be tricky.
 Of course you don’t want to clog your pores or leave your skin looking oily or shiny.
 However, a moisturizer or face oil with the right ingredients can actually help your skin defend against breakouts!
 Acne has been associated in some studies with low levels of essential fatty acids (EFAs) such as omega-3 fatty acids and vitamin E. If your skin’s protective barrier needs replenishing, that could be a part of the problem, too.

-If you tend to get blackheads or pimples on your nose, or your nose looks shiny and oily, you can probably skip applying your moisturizer there.
+Skip applying moisturizer on your nose if you tend to get blackheads or pimples, or if your nose looks shiny and oily.
 The oil-producers in your skin (known in derm-speak as the sebaceous glands) are more concentrated on/around your nose.
 Since your nose might get oilier than other parts of your face, you might not need to apply moisturizer as much there.

-Always check the ingredients before you use a new moisturizer.
+Check the ingredients before you use a new moisturizer.
 Some ingredients in cosmetics and skincare products can actually make acne worse, even if the label says “non-comedogenic”!
-Luckily there’s a (free!) tool that makes it easy to check any product for ingredients that can clog pores or irritate your skin.
-It’s called CosDNA.com, and it’s a must-have for your Bookmarks.
+You can use CosDNA.com to check any product for ingredients that can clog pores or irritate your skin.
 Check out our quick-and-easy guide to checking products for pore-clogging ingredients!

 Whatever your skin type, our advice is: keep it simple, smartypants.
 Whether you’ve got sensitive, combination, or “normal” skin, a gentle moisturizer will do the trick.
 You can’t go wrong with a simple, gentle, non-comedogenic moisturizer that’s suitable for every skin type.